 When you have hundreds of devices and tens of device control servers in your test lab you cannot (and you should not) really make any changes to settings or configurations manually because the risk of not doing the changes identically on all devices or servers is simply too high.
 We automate everything we can by using Opsworks Chef and we have implemented our on-device services that take care of changing the device settings etc. Even if we have been very systematic with this, every now and then there are problems because some small setting was done by hand and it was not replicated identically on all devices or servers.
 This is one area where you cannot afford to cut corners if your goal is 99.99% reliability of your in-house test lab.

 Use professional monitoring for your test lab hardware

-The last but not by any means least important way to ensure the robustness of your in-house test lab is to set up a professional monitoring for all aspects of your test lab infrastructure.
+The last but not least important way to ensure the robustness of your in-house test lab is to set up professional monitoring for all aspects of your test lab infrastructure.
 The most important areas to monitor are:

 Disk spaces – automated tests create a lot of data in the form of logs, screenshots, videos, memory dumps, network dumps and when you are running tens or even hundreds of devices sometimes 24/7 you may run out of disk space just out of the blue.

 Network connections, latencies, packet loss rates – These have an impact on everything in your test lab and once you start troubleshooting the strangest and most randomly appearing problems, most often the root cause is networking related.

 Power – Disruptions on the power supply (even very short ones) can cause very strange problems when the system has a lot of moving parts and all of them are dependent on a steady power supply.
 Use UPS backed power whenever you can and also make sure that your servers close down and come up in a controlled way when longer power disruption happens.

 For a complete picture, you can watch our newly recorded webinar about building large scale in-house test lab